teodoromayayo/teodoromayayo.github.io/_pages/notes.md

 <div class="post-description">
   <p>
-This website aims to provide notes on ordinary differential equations and ecological modeling.
+This website mainly aims to provide notes on ordinary differential equations and ecological modeling.
 It is intended as a resource for students and anyone interested in gaining insight into these fields.
+Although I would love to write the notes in Catalan, my native language, I believe that using English will allow them to reach and benefit more people.
+However, I plan to upload material in Catalan in the near future.
   </p>
 </div>